seonman/HarmanDeveloperDocs/docs/hkwhub-spec.rst

 ~~~~~~~~~~~~

 Web Hub handles all the requests from and response to the sensors or the clouds to control audio play with wireless speakers in the house.

+Features
+^^^^^^^^^
+- Supports integration with clouds and sensors as well as smartphones
+	- Receives the requests from clouds (web service) outside or sensors in the house
+	- Translates the requests into HKWirelessHD commands and controls the speakers based on the requests.
+	- Sends response with status of speakers to the cloud if necessary
+- Central Music Playlist manager
+	- Maintain user’s playlist from the iOS local music library and streaming services, like MixRadio, etc.
+	- Maintain a collection of sound files used for IoT use cases, like door bell, etc.

+Usage
+^^^^^^^^
+- User puts an iOS device on the cradle and run WebHub app.
+Then the app acts as Web Hub.
+(AppleTV can be a nice iOS device for WebHub.)

 .. figure:: img/hub/hub-app.png